VCGithubCode/VCGithubCode/README.md

 Being "out of sight, out of mind" is far better than being "out of pocket" and "out of touch".

-EID...
-Equity, Inclusion, and Diversity.
+DE&I...
+Diversity, Equity, and Inclusion.
 This should be the unwritten rule and not the exception.
 When done correctly, a sense of belonging is present for all members.
 Does your organization's leadership create this?
+Hint: If it feels weird to do... check your biases.

 Tech focused on sustainability, better quality of life, scientific research for a better understanding of our environment, and evolution > robot wars.